 Linda Reiners served as Executive Director from 1991- 2012.
 Her dedication to philanthropy and conversations created a wave of philanthropic education throughout our communities, resulting in the culture of giving back where we live.
 Linda had a keen sense of people and their talents for finance, community knowledge, and giving that helped her recruit a strong network of board members and committee members over her 20 years of service to the Jasper Foundation.

-Kristen Ziese served as executive director from 2013 to 2016.
-As a long-time resident of Rensselaer, graduate of Rensselaer Central High School and Saint Joseph’s College, Kristen knew the community and was dedicated to integrating the Jasper and Newton Foundations together.
+Kristen Ziese served as Executive Director from 2013 to 2016.
+As a long-time resident of Rensselaer, a graduate of Rensselaer Central High School and Saint Joseph’s College, Kristen knew the community and was dedicated to integrating the Jasper and Newton Foundations together.
 Kristen also strived to create diverse funding opportunities for all age groups.

 Brienne Hooker is the current executive director of the Jasper Newton Foundation.
 When she joined the team in 2016 she said “this is going to continue to be a great place to live and we are the ones who are going to make it happen.”